Ricardo-HE/RicardoHE97/README.md

 ### Hi there 👋

 I'm Ricardo.
-I am an aspiring software developer 💻 and machine learning 🤖 enthusiast from México 🇲🇽.
+I am a software developer 💻 and machine learning 🤖 enthusiast from México 🇲🇽.

 **Where to find me or contact me**